ISM & Document Management

 8. Monitoring and measurement of the SMS to identify areas for improvement.

-The SMS is designed to be a dynamic system that evolves to improve safety performance and prevent accidents.
+The SMS is a dynamic system that evolves to improve safety performance and prevent accidents.

 • Is the Marine SMS a Legal Requirement?